Humanism in the Global South: Perspectives of Humanesia and Atheists in Kenya Society

 Answering a participant’s question, Adam explained that there is no formal way to become a humanist.
 Someone can identify as a humanist if they agree with the principles of humanism.
 He added that currently, Humanesia is the only secular humanist organization from Indonesia affiliated with Humanists International.
 Humanesia is open to individuals who hold humanist values and wish to join a group.

-Mumia also explained that the Atheist in Kenya Society chose to use the name “atheist” to highlight their presence in a religious country.
+Mumia also explained that the Atheist in Kenya Society chose to use the name “atheist” to highlight their presence in a religious country even though its mission is to promote humanist values.
 This strategy garnered positive media attention and helped raise awareness about non-religious issues.

 Challenges within the Atheist Community